jinhl9/jinhl9.github.io/_pages/about.md

 Before starting my PhD journey, I obtained BSc.
 Physics at KAIST and I studied Neurosciece for my master, supervised by Mackenzie Mathis and developed [CEBRA](https://cebra.ai/) for my thesis.

-See [Research](https:/jinhl9.github.io/research/) for more on previous/ongoing projects.
+See Research section for more on previous/ongoing projects.